nicolas-ivanov/Seq2Seq_Upgrade_TensorFlow/README.md

 Lastly, I'm still have much to learn, so I apologize for mistakes in advance.
 I welcome pull requests and any help.

+##Using Seq2Seq Upgrade

-##Warning -- Import All RNN Materials from Seq2Seq_Upgrade_Tensorflow Only!
+Import All RNN Materials from Seq2Seq_Upgrade_Tensorflow Only!

 If you are using Seq2Seq_Upgrade_Tensorflow, please do not import:
 - rnn.py
 - rnn_cell.py
 - seq2seq.py

-from the regular tensor flow! instead import:
+from the regular tensorflow.
+Instead import:

 - rnn_enhanced.py
 - rnn_cell_enhanced.py